Intimate clay classroom in Oakland specializing in beginners: flexible schedule, small classes, chill vibes.

 Learn to throw on the potter’s wheel!
 Classes seat up to 5; book solo or bring a friend.
 Sign up for a one-time experience or improve your skills with a bundle.
 Throw and trim bowls, cups, planters and more.

-Sign up for multiple throwing and trimming classes (carving pieces to refine the form).
-Flexible scheduling and small classes means you get individual support and can choose days and times that work for you!
+Sign up for multiple classes: learn to throw (make a vessel) and trim (carving to refine the form).
+Small classes for individual support and flexible scheduling: you choose days and times that work for you!

-Somatic-focused sessions with curriculum designed specifically for folks who are feeling burned out and are looking for a grounding, therapeutic experience where they can decompress.
+Somatic-focused sessions with a flow designed specifically for folks who are feeling burned out and are looking for a grounding, therapeutic experience where they can decompress.

 Group Reservations